Skip to main content

 Body

-A Closer Look at Abdominoplasty: What to Expect and Who Benefits
+A Closer Look at Abdominoplasty: What to Expect and What it Addresses.

 By Body

 Abdominoplasty is a surgical procedure that removes excess skin and fat from the abdomen while tightening the underlying muscles.
-Many individuals find that, despite diet and exercise, loose skin and weakened abdominal muscles persist, often after pregnancy or significant weight changes.
-Dr Sophie Ricketts, a specialist plastic surgeon, provides abdominoplasty with a focus on personalised results and patient safety.
+Some individuals find that, despite diet and exercise, loose skin and weakened or separated abdominal muscles persist, often after pregnancy or significant weight changes.
+Dr Sophie Ricketts, a specialist plastic surgeon, performs abdominoplasty with a focus addressing individual concerns.

-Many patients seek abdominoplasty following changes in their body after pregnancy.
-During pregnancy, the skin stretches significantly, and the ‘six-pack’ muscles — known as the rectus abdominis — often separate, a condition called diastasis recti.
-After childbirth and weight loss, the skin and muscles may not return to their previous state.
-No amount of exercise can fully correct this separation or remove excess stretched skin.
-In such cases, abdominoplasty can restore a firmer, flatter abdomen and recreate a more defined waistline.
+Some patients seek abdominoplasty following changes in their body after pregnancy.
+During pregnancy, the skin stretches significantly, and the ‘six-pack’ muscles — known as the rectus abdominis — separate to accommodate the pregnancy, a condition called diastasis recti.
+After childbirth and return to a pre-pregnancy weight, the skin and muscles may not return to their previous state.
+Exercise or targeted physiotherapy may not fully address this muscle separation or address excess stretched skin.
+In such cases, abdominoplasty can repair the muscle separation and remove skin in the lower abdomen which tightens the stomach wall and skin overlying it.

 Another common group considering abdominoplasty includes individuals who have undergone significant weight loss, whether through diet, exercise, or bariatric surgery.
-Rapid or substantial weight reduction can leave behind loose skin that may cause discomfort, irritation, or difficulty wearing certain clothing.
-Abdominoplasty removes the excess skin and fat while repairing abdominal muscles, resulting in a more proportionate appearance and improved comfort in daily activities.
+Rapid or substantial weight reduction can result in loose skin that may cause discomfort, irritation, or difficulty wearing certain clothing.
+Abdominoplasty removes the excess skin and fat while repairing abdominal muscles.

 What Abdominoplasty Can and Cannot Do

 It’s important to understand what abdominoplasty can achieve.
-This surgery effectively removes surplus skin and fat, tightens the abdominal muscles, and improves the overall shape of the midsection.
+This surgery effectively removes excess skin and fat, tightens the abdominal muscles.
 However, it is not a substitute for weight loss or a treatment for obesity.

 The Abdominoplasty Procedure

-The procedure can vary depending on the area being treated — from a mini abdominoplasty, which focuses on the lower abdominal skin and fat, to an extended abdominoplasty that also addresses the flanks and back.
+The procedure can vary depending on the area being treated — from a shorter scar abdominoplasty, which focuses on the lower abdominal skin and fat below the umbilicus, to an extended abdominoplasty that also addresses the flanks and back.

 Recovery and Aftercare

-Recovery from abdominoplasty takes time and patience.
 Most patients stay in the hospital for one to two nights.
-While you will be able to care for yourself after discharge, complete healing usually takes around six weeks.
-During this period, heavy lifting and strenuous activity should be avoided to allow the muscle repair to heal properly.
+Whilst it is likely that you will be able to care for yourself after discharge, complete healing usually takes around six weeks.
+During this period, heavy lifting and strenuous activity should be avoided to allow the muscle repair, if performed, to heal adequately.

-You will be provided with a compression garment to reduce swelling and support the abdomen as it heals.
+You will be provided with a compression garment to reduce swelling and support the abdominal wall as it heals.
 Most patients can return to light activities and work within three to six weeks, depending on the nature of their job.
-Follow-up appointments with Dr Ricketts ensure your recovery is progressing well and any concerns are promptly addressed.
+Follow-up appointments with Dr Ricketts follow your recovery and give advice on scar management and return to activities.

 Risks and Considerations